Open House Festival

 Unknown, 1826

-Constructed in 1902 as the Will's Library, part of Guy's Hospital Medical School.
+This rarely opened space began as a medical school library in 1902 as part of Guy's Hospital Medical School.
+It then became a more general bioscience library, part of which in 2009 became the Museum of Life Sciences.
 Building of red brick with additional stonework and partially covered in creeper.
 Internally are carved oak cabinets and ornate columns.

 Getting there